Guinness Sustainable Infrastructure IHT Service

 Source: Guinness, May 2017.
 The chart above shows share price since inception.
 Past performance is not a guide to the future.
 Five year data is not available as the service launched in 2015.

 Although the service intends investing in sustainable energy infrastructure, the plan for the foreseeable future is to invest only in rooftop-mounted solar projects.
 Therefore, this is quite a specific service.
 Additional risks include the fact that Guinness prefers to invest in pre-construction projects; for example, there may be delays in construction that could impact electricity generating capability and thus returns.

-Guinness levies no initial charges.
+Guinness levies no initial charges directly.
 The annual management fee is 1%, paid for by the underlying investee company.
 In addition, there is a 0.275% dealing fee and annual custodian fee of £37.50 per client – both paid by the underlying company.
 There is a performance fee of 20% of any profits payable on redemption assuming a simple hurdle of 3.5% per annum has been achieved.
-The total charges are annual capped at 1.5%, excluding performance fees.
+The total annual charges are annual capped at 1.5%, excluding performance fees.